 Overview of the mandate

-The Human Rights Council resolution A/HRC/16/9, mandates the Special Rapporteur on the situation of human rights in the Islamic Republic of Iran, to present an interim report to the Assembly at its sixty-sixth session and to submit a report to the Council for its consideration at its nineteenth session; and calls upon the Government of the Islamic Republic of Iran to cooperate fully with the Special Rapporteur and to permit access to visit the country as well as all information necessary to allow the fulfilment of the mandate.
+The Human Rights Council Resolution 34/23 mandates the Special Rapporteur on the situation of human rights in the Islamic Republic of Iran to submit a report on the implementation of the mandate to the Human Rights Council at its thirty-seventh session and to the General Assembly at its seventy-second session and calls uponthe Government of the Islamic Republic of Iran to cooperate fully with the Special Rapporteur, to permit access to visit the country, and to provide all information necessary to allow the fulfilment of the mandate.

-In the discharge of his mandate, the Special Rapporteur:
+In the discharge of her mandate, the Special Rapporteur:

 a) Monitor and investigate human rights violations, transmits urgent appeals and letters to Iran on alleged violations of human rights;